Development

 Note

 Most published demographic models provide a range of plausible values for each parameter of interest.
-In your coded model, you should use some reasonable point estimate, such as the value associated with the the maximum likelihood fit, or the mean posterior (for Bayesian methods).
+In your coded model, you should use some reasonable point estimate, such as the value associated with the the maximum likelihood fit, or the mean of posterior distribution for Bayesian methods.

 Adding a parameter table to the docs